General Submission Requirements

 All submissions undergo an initial review by Clemson University Press staff.
 The internal review will determine whether the submission aligns with the purpose and scope of JOE.
 The Press will also review the manuscript for adherence to technical specifications related to manuscript preparation; article categorization and associated word count; organization, cohesion, and consistency in development of the topic; clarity and precision of the writing; consistency and accuracy in presentations and discussions of data; accuracy in citations and references; proper grammar, mechanics, and style; and avoidance of errors (e.g., typos, repeated words).
 Prior to submitting to JOE, authors should take care to ensure that the article conforms to the journal's style (https://tigerprints.clemson.edu/joe/styleguide.html).
 The Press may reject the manuscript if its subject falls outside the purpose and scope of JOE or when the submission falls significantly short of the aforementioned technical requirements.

 If advanced to the next stage, the submission is reviewed by an Associate Editor, a specialist in the relevant subject area of Extension education.
-At the recommendation of an Associate Editor, submissions in the following categories undergo double-blind peer review: Feature, Research in Brief, and Ideas at Work.
+At the recommendation of an Associate Editor, submissions in the following categories undergo double-blind peer review: Feature Articles, Research in Brief, and Ideas at Work.
 Submissions in the following categories are reviewed solely by the appropriate Associate Editor: Commentary and Tools of the Trade.

 Editorial Turnaround Times